Lady Techsters face Southern and Detroit

-Montgomery wasted little time in making an impact as he guided the Lady Techsters to a 27-26 record and the program's highest finish ever in the Western Athletic Conference as LA Tech hosted the league postseason tournament as the No. 3 seed.
+Montgomery wasted little time in making an impact in his first year in Ruston as he guided the Lady Techsters to a 27-26 record and the program's highest finish ever in the Western Athletic Conference as LA Tech hosted the league postseason tournament as the No. 3 seed during the 2013 campaign.

 Tech posted an 11-10 mark in WAC play, only the fourth time in the 12-year affiliation that the Lady Techsters finished above .500 in the highly-competitive conference.